 For instance, before financing the property your mortgage broker might want to see evidence of the following.

-▶ Experience of owning properties as a landlord
+- Experience in owning properties as a landlord.

-▶ Ability to raise commercial finance and NOT just standard buy to let mortgages is often considered beneficial
+- The ability to raise commercial finance - NOT just standard buy to let mortgages - is often considered beneficial.

-▶ Experience of managing different tenant types – IF you are planning to self manage
+- Experience in managing different tenant types - IF you are planning to self manage.

 The timeframe for purchasing an HMO and getting it running depends on the property you are looking to buy.